Intership-Germany/DinnerHopping-s-Website/backend/README.md

 Stripe Checkout relies on server-created sessions and a lightweight frontend redirect.
 Setup checklist:

 1. **Environment variables** — set `STRIPE_API_KEY` and `STRIPE_PUBLISHABLE_KEY`.
-	These can live in `backend/app/.env` during development; switch to live keys before production cutover.
-Optionally set `STRIPE_WEBHOOK_SECRET` to verify webhooks.
 2. **Frontend initialization** — call `GET /payments/stripe/config` to retrieve `{ publishableKey, currency, mode }`.
 Initialize Stripe.js with the publishable key and use the returned Checkout Session URL to redirect users.
 3. **Create payments** — send `POST /payments/create` with `provider="stripe"`.
 The backend stores the payment document, creates a Checkout Session, and responds with a redirect URL.
 The existing frontend modal already redirects when it receives `payment_link`.
 4. **Handle completions** — configure a Stripe webhook (e.g. `checkout.session.completed`) pointing to `/payments/webhooks/stripe`.
 Provide `STRIPE_WEBHOOK_SECRET` so signatures are validated.
 The webhook handler marks the payment and registration as succeeded.